preston/ruby-prolog/README.md

 ruby_prolog
 ====

+An object-oriented pure Ruby implementation of a Prolog-like DSL for easy AI and logical programming.
+It should work under all popular Ruby interpreters.
+Please report compatibility problems.

 The core engine is largely based on tiny_prolog, though numerous additional enhancements have been made such as object-oriented refactorings and integration of ideas from the interwebs.
 Unfortunately I cannot read Japanese and cannot give proper attribution to the original tiny_prolog author.
-If *you* can, let me know and I'll update this document!
+(If *you* can, let me know and I'll update this document!)

-Description
+Usage
 ----

-An object-oriented pure Ruby implementation of a Prolog-like DSL for easy AI and logical programming.
-It should work under all popular Ruby interpreters.
-Please report compatibility problems.
+Two runnable examples are included in the 'bin' directory.
+The first..

+    ruby-prolog-hanoi

+..is a ruby-prolog solution to the well-known "Towers of Hanoi" problem in computer science.
+The second..

+    ruby-prolog-acls

+..shows the ruby-prolog DSL can be trivially used to implement an access control system.
+If you have some other useful or clever examples, please contribute them!

 Features
 ----